-During the current fiscal year transfers to other Funds increased by \$154 million.
+During fiscal year 2008, transfers to other Funds increased by \$154 million.
 This was a result of a \$74.4 million increase in Lottery Fund resources needed to support the PACE Program (pharmaceutical benefits for the elderly) Fund due to increases in utilization and number of enrollees.
-Also, as a result of Act 44 of 2007, the Public Transportation Trust Fund (PTTF) was established to provide additional funding for public transportation in the Commonwealth.
+Also, as a result of Act 44 of 2007, the Public Transportation Trust Fund (PTTF) was established to provide additional funding for public transportation in the

+Commonwealth.
 A portion of PTTF funding was provided by the Lottery Fund to finance expenditures associated with the Shared Ride and Free Transit programs for older Pennsylvanians.
-During the current fiscal year \$80 million was transferred to PTTF.
+During fiscal year 2008, \$80 million was transferred to PTTF.
 The funding was ultimately disbursed as grants to public transit agencies.

-During current fiscal year cost of sales and services increased by \$38 million.
+During fiscal year 2008, cost of sales and services increased by \$38 million.
 This is due in part to the change in the source of funding for the Department of Aging's General Government Operations and Family Caregiver Program appropriations from the General Fund to the Lottery Fund.
-The increase is also attributable to the expansion of the Property Tax Rent Rebate (PTRR) program, administered by the Department of Revenue.
+The increase was also attributable to the expansion of the Property Tax Rent Rebate (PTRR) program, administered by the Department of Revenue.
 The program was significantly expanded by Act 1 of Special Session 1 of 2006.
 The Act expanded both the population of citizens who are eligible for the rebate and the dollar amount of the rebate.